-Iowa Paralegal Career Guide
+Iowa Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

-- Iowa Paralegal Career Books
+- Paralegal Career and Salary Outlook

-- Paralegal Job Search Websites
+- Paralegal Resources

-- Paralegal Associations in Iowa
+How to Become a Paralegal in Iowa

 Though corporations, insurance firms, and government agencies require paralegal support, law firms remain the largest employers of legal assistants and paralegals throughout the nation.
 Nyemaster Goode PC is Iowa’s largest law firm and has offices in Des Moines, Ames, and Cedar Rapids.
 This diverse firm practices in virtually every area of law and may provide promising Iowa paralegal jobs for those interested in working in a large legal environment.
 Stowers & Sarcone PLC in Des Moines is an established criminal defense firm that could be well-suited for paralegals interested in trial practice and preparation.

 In addition to law firms, Iowa hosts many large corporations that often post paralegal jobs, including Principal Financial, Casey’s General Stores, and Rockwell Collins.
 Local, regional, and state government agencies may also post paralegal jobs in Iowa and can be a good fit for those interested in public policy and government.
 LinkedIn is a good research resource where you can search on geography (Iowa or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Iowa with the most LinkedIn users as paralegals include:

 Projected Job Growth